A Brief Introduction to Fréchet Derivative

 The Jacobian matrix $J(x_0)\in\mathbb{R}^{m\times n}$ satisfies

-In fact the Jacobian matrix has been the derivative of $f$ at $x_0$ although it’s a matrix in lieu of number.
+In fact the Jacobian matrix can be considered as the derivative of $f$ at $x_0$ although it’s a matrix in lieu of number.
 But we should treat a number as a matrix in the general case.
-In the following definition of Fréchet derivative, you will see that we should treat something as linear functional.
+In the following definition of Fréchet derivative, you will see that we should treat something as linear maps.

 Definition